gradle/gradle/design-docs/dependency-management.md

 * If the files defined by a ivy-specific scheme are not available, should we then use the maven convention to look for artifacts?
   Or, for backward-compatibility should we first use the maven scheme, trying the ivy-specific scheme if not found?

+## Story: Source and javadoc artifacts are updated when Maven snapshot changes

+- Use the timestamp as part of the component identifier for unique Maven snapshots.
+- A unique snapshot is no longer considered a changing module.

+### Test cases

+* New artifacts are used when snapshot has expired:
+    * Resolve the source and javadoc artifacts for a Maven snapshot.
+    * Publish a new snapshot with changed artifacts.
+    * With `cacheChangingModules` set to 0, verify that the new source and javadoc artifacts are used.

+* Old artifacts are used when snapshot has not expired:
+    * Resolve a Maven snapshot, but not the source and javadoc artifacts.
+    * Publish a new snapshot with changed artifacts
+    * With `cacheChangingModules` set to default, verify that the old source and javadoc artifacts are used.

+* No requests for Maven snapshot source and javadoc are made with build is executed with `--offline`, even when cache has expired.
+* Can recover from a broken HTTP request by switching to use `--offline`.

 ## Story: Source and javadoc artifacts are updated for changing module based on configured cache expiry

 Currently it is not possible to configure how often the Artifact Query API should check for changes to artifacts.